 The Law Office of Joni Eisenstein – San Diego Criminal Defense Attorney

 Misdemeanor and felony charges must be taken seriously.
 Retaining a qualified attorney is the first step in the fight for your freedom.
-Experienced criminal defense attorney Joni Eisenstein has worked in the San Diego courts for over 25 years.
+Experienced criminal defense attorney Joni Eisenstein has worked in the San Diego courts since 2003.
 She has a proven track record of dedication to the needs of her clients, helping them get the best outcome possible for their case.
 If you are facing misdemeanor or felony charges in San Diego, contact the Law Office of Joni Eisenstein today for a consultation and to discuss your legal options.

 If you are on the fence about hiring a defense attorney, stop thinking about it, and do it now